Unimodular rows over monoid rings: Introduction

-Theorem \ref{main} is proved by developing a unimodular row version of the induction techniques, which we call the \emph{pyramidal descent}.
-Three versions of this techniques for the corresponding $K$-theoretical objects, defined over monoid rings, were developed in \cite{Anderson,Gubel-Nil,K2}.
-A restricted version of the pyramidal descent for unimodular rows was developed in \cite{Elrows,Elrows2}.
-The main obstruction for proving the general transitivity of the elementary action was the non-existence of special endomorphisms in monoid rings.
+Theorem \ref{main} is proved by developing a unimodular row version of the polytopal/algebraic framework, which we call the \emph{pyramidal descent}.
+Three versions of this techniques were developed for projective modules \cite{Anderson}, classical $K$-groups \cite{K1Gubel,K2}, and higher stable $K$-groups \cite{Gubel-Nil}.
+However, putting the elementary rows in the same framework has resisted the attempts so far -- only initial steps were accomplished in \cite{Elrows,Elrows2}.
+The main obstruction for proving the general transitivity of the elementary action had been the non-existence of special non-monomial endomorphisms in monoid rings for producing monoid ring counterparts of multivariate monic polynomials.
 Here we find a new approach, allowing to circumvent this difficulty by suitably lifting critical steps to covering polynomial rings, where there is a ubiquity of endomorphisms, and even drop the torsion freeness assumption for monoids.
-The unimodular row version is different from the previous pyramidal descents in that no lifting to polynomial rings is used in \cite{Anderson,K2,Gubel-Nil}.
-It also suggests a possible approach to \cite[Conjecture 2.4]{HHA} on stabilizations of all higher $K$-groups of $R[M]$: one could try to show, based on \cite{Suslin-Stability,vdKallen}, that the mentioned stabilizations are no worse than those for $R[t_1,\ldots,t_r]$, $r\in\NN$.
+The unimodular row version of the pyramidal descent is different from the previous versions in that no lifting to polynomial rings was used before.
+More importanty, it also suggests a possible approach to \cite[Conjecture 2.4]{HHA} on stabilizations of all higher $K$-groups of $R[M]$: one could try to show, based on \cite{Suslin-Stability,vdKallen}, that the mentioned stabilizations are no worse than those for $R[t_1,\ldots,t_r]$, $r\in\NN$.
 This would reduce the general case to the free commutative monoids.
-At present, the appropriate techniques for polynomial rings only exists for $K_0$ \cite{Bhat,Rao}, $K_1$ \cite{Suslin-Linear}, and $K_2$ \cite{Tulen}.
+At present, the appropriate techniques for polynomial rings only exists for projective modules (unstable $K_0$) \cite{Lindel,Rao}, invertible matrices (unstable $K_1$) \cite{Suslin-Linear}, and unstable Milnor groups \cite{Tulen}.
 Of course, Theorem \ref{main} already implies the conjectured surjective $K_1$-stabilization.